531688EL/gimel/README.md

-# gimel
+# The Gimel Programming Language
-Gods really actually programming language
+God's acutal programming language in hebrew.